 The temperature of hot water (or warm water) is between 120o F and 140o F. Of course, you won’t always be able to measure the temperature.
 So, a test sip should help.

-According to Ayurvedic medicine, drinking hot water regularly can heal your body.
+According to Ayurvedic medicine, drinking hot water regularly can help in healing your body.
 It boosts digestion and helps eliminate metabolic waste (9).
 Hot water is the way to go – except for when the environment around you is so hot that you feel dehydrated.

 Do you drink hot water every day?
 How has it helped you?
 Share your experience and feedback in the box below.